 The Fukushima reactors are boiling water reactors.
 This type of reactor requires active cooling after a shutdown.
-At Fukushima the damage from the earthquake and tsunami knocked out the pumps that cool the reactor core and possibly damaged the primary containment vessel.
+At Fukushima, the damage from the earthquake and tsunami knocked out the pumps that cool the reactor core and possibly damaged the primary containment vessel.

-The damage to the plant led to a release of radioactive material from the plant, but unlike Chernobyl, no one died at Fukushima as a result of the radiation.
-To date, two people have suffered tsunami related deaths at Fukushima.169
+The damage to the plant led to a release of radioactive material from the plant, but unlike at Chernobyl, no one died at Fukushima as a result of the radiation.
+Two workers suffered tsunami related deaths at the Fukushima plant.
 The Japanese authorities established a 20 kilometer exclusion zone around the beleaguered plant because radiation had spread.
-But at this point, it is too early to know what the long-term health effects will be on the people around the plant.
+About 300,000 people were evacuated from the area, 15,884 people (as of February 10, 2014) died due to the earthquake and tsunami, and, as of August 2013, approximately 1,600 deaths were related to the evacuation conditions, such as living in temporary housing and hospital closures.

 How likely is a Fukushima-like accident in the United States?
-The United States has 35 nuclear reactors of the same design as those at Fukushima.170

-It is possible to have a chain of events, such as huge earthquake, followed by a tsunami that wipes out cooling backups, but such an event is exceptionally unlikely.171
+The United States has 35 nuclear reactors of the same design as those at Fukushima.
+It is possible to have a chain of events, such as huge earthquake, followed by a tsunami that wipes out cooling backups, but such an event is exceptionally unlikely.

 Newer nuclear power plants are safer than boiling water reactors because new plants do not require active cooling to keep the reactor core cool after shutdown.
-Boiling water reactors were designed more than 50 years ago and nuclear technologies have greatly advanced since then.
+Boiling water reactors were designed more than 50 years ago, and nuclear technologies have greatly advanced since then.